Elements-Agency/benjaminjyoung/content/artwork/back-to/index.md

 Ben Young, no stranger to winter weather, is an avid outdoors man.
 You can frequently find Ben hiking through the country and the middle of no-where.
 Including trudging through the snow filled winter landscapes of Ohio.
 To him, those moments bring serenity, which he has tried his best to resonate in painting this watercolor landscape artwork.

 [Read More About Ben >](/about)

----

-## Artwork Purchase Options ##

-The original painting is custom framed by [Cyrus Custom Framing](http://cyruscustom.com/) with a black solid wood frame to frame the painting, along with a gray slate mat to make the bright white snow stand out.
-Mounting hardware included.